airbnb/streamalert/docs/source/rule-testing.rst

 To run integration tests for the **alert processor**::

-  $ python stream_alert_cli.py lambda test --processor rule
+  $ python stream_alert_cli.py lambda test --processor alert

 To run end-to-end integration tests for **both processors**::